HCScorp/ssl/README.md

 mvn exec:java -Dexec.args="PATH_TO_SSL_SCRIPT"
 ```

-This will create a 'generated' directory where each subfolder is an app that contains the proper simulation code, ready to be executed.
+This will create a `generated` directory where each subfolder is an app that contains the proper simulation code, ready to be executed after a `mvn clean package`.

 ### Compile generated code and build Docker image